Clara, Missouri

+Unincorporated community in Missouri, U.S.

-Clara is an unincorporated community in central Texas County, Missouri, United States.
+Clara is an Unincorporated community in central Texas County, Missouri, United States.
 The community is located on a hilltop, approximately one-half mile northwest of the Big Piney River.
 It is about three miles southwest of Houston on Missouri Route Z.

 A post office called Clara was established in 1901, and remained in operation until 1975.
 An early postmaster gave the community the name of his wife, Clara Lynch.